amindarijani/amindarijani.github.io/_posts/2015-03-15-formatting-and-links.md

 title:  Exploring the Revolution of Cell Therapy in Medical Biotechnology
 date:   2015-03-15 16:40:16
 description: Understanding the transformative impact of cell therapy in modern medicine.
-tags: medicine biotechnology cell therapy science technology
+tags: cell therapy science technology
 categories: categories: biotech-exploration
 ---
 **Introduction: The Dawn of Cell Therapy**